-There are a lot of ways you can make your house a less-risky prospect.
-You could beef up your home security system, or take care of any tree branches that are hanging low by your roof.
-Doing regular maintenance and ensuring that your house is structurally and cosmetically sound is also a good way to do it.
+Regular maintenance and ensuring that your house is structurally and cosmetically sound is also a good way to do it.
 (Check out the next few suggestions for a couple of specific ways to lower your premiums through house renovations.)

 10. and 11.
 Install a modern security system AND Improve the locks on your home’s windows and doors.

 Installing a state-of-the-art security system could help lower your home insurance premiums by reassuring insurance companies that your home is secure.
-They’ll know that in the event of a break-in or similar crime, authorities will be immediately notified.
+They’ll know that in case of a break-in or similar crime, authorities will be immediately notified.
 The best kind you can install is a central alarm system, i.e. one that contacts a responder as soon as your home is broken into.

 12. Install good smoke detectors that can detect CO levels.